-The purpose of the Clean Air Act (42 U.S.C. sections 7401-7671q) is to protect public health and welfare by the control of air pollution at its source and set forth primary and secondary National Ambient Air Quality Standards to establish criteria for states to attain, or maintain, these minimum standards.
-Noncriteria air pollutants that can affect human health are categorized as hazardous air pollutants under section 112 of the Clean Air Act.
+The purpose of the Clean Air Act (42 U.S.C. sections 7401-7671q) is to protect public health and welfare by the control of criteria air pollution at its source and set forth primary and secondary National Ambient Air Quality Standards to establish criteria for states to attain, or maintain, these minimum standards.
+Non-criteria air pollutants that can affect human health are categorized as hazardous air pollutants under section 112 of the Clean Air Act.
 The U.S. Environmental Protection Agency identified 189 hazardous air pollutants such as benzene, perchloroethylene, and methylene chloride.
-Section 176(c)(1) of the Clean Air Act, commonly known as the General Conformity Rule, requires federal agencies to ensure that their actions conform to applicable state implementation plans for achieving and maintaining the National Ambient Air Quality Standards for criteria pollutants.
+Section 176(c)(1) of the Clean Air Act, commonly known as the General Conformity Rule, requires federal agencies to ensure that their actions conform to applicable state implementation plans for achieving and maintaining the National Ambient Air Quality Standards for criteria pollutants in non-attainment and maintenance areas for criteria pollutants and their precursors.